zerochen2016/jc-common/README.md

-Fundamental module for SpringBoot project

-The mainly are tool classes
+# jc-common
+## Introduction
+A basic module containing some utility classes

-How to get
+## How to get
-Step 1.
+### Step 1

 Add the JitPack repository to your build file

 	allprojects {
 		repositories {